eraofchaos/eraofchaos.github.io/units/Gremlin.md

 ---
 title: "Gremlin"
 permalink: /units/Gremlin/
-excerpt: "Gremlins have signed contracts of servitude with the Tower.
+excerpt: "Units Gremlins have signed contracts of servitude with the Tower.
 They prefer to attack from afar with their enchanted chain balls."
 unitID: 601
 last_modified_at: 2020-12-01
 lang: en